jquard/jquard/README.md

 # Jquard

-Build modern admin panels and apps in Ruby on Rails with just a few lines of code.
+Build modern admin panels and apps in Ruby on Rails.

 Jquard is a mountable Rails engine, inspired by [Filament PHP](https://filamentphp.com).
-With Jquard, you can describe your models with a chainable Ruby DSL and get searchable, sortable, and paginated tables — styled with Tailwind and Heroicons, and driven by Rails defaults.
+With Jquard, you can simply describe your models with a chainable Ruby DSL and get a functional and beautiful app.

-The built-in generator reads your models and writes the first version for you, so you never start from a blank file.

 ![The Jquard admin panel](https://raw.githubusercontent.com/jquard/jquard/main/docs/images/posts.png)